-- To be classed as a 'key worker' your role must be critical to the COVID-19 response - If you have a partner who does not have a role critical to the COVID-19 response they should be looking after the children unless there are exceptional circumstances e.g. their age or they are in a risk group - Even if your sector has been designated as 'key workers' it does not necessarily mean that your role within that organisation is 'critical' please check with your employer the country at this time of crisis.
-If the school asks you not to bring your child to school as they don't feel you meet the criteria the responsibility must be on you, and not the school to prove that the criteria do apply - this might be through gaining written confirmation from your employer.
+- To be classed as a 'key worker' your role must be critical to the COVID-19 response - If you have a partner who does not have a role critical to the COVID-19 response they should be looking after the children unless there are exceptional circumstances e.g. their age or they are in a risk group - Even if your sector has been designated as 'key workers' it does not necessarily mean that your role within that organisation is 'critical' please check with your employer

 We know that this is a difficult time for you and many of you will be worried about your jobs and income but the government is clear, the aim of this policy is to reduce the amount of social contact we are having with one another to reduce the risks.
-We are asking all parents who are using school places because they are key workers to complete the attached form and return to school.
+We are asking all parents who are using school places because they are key workers to complete a key worker declaration form.